VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 cat org.csr
 ```

-Open [certportal](https://certportal.demo.nlx.io) and paste the content in the `CSR` field.
+Open the [NLX Certportal](https://certportal.demo.nlx.io) and paste the content in the `CSR` field.

 Scroll to the bottom of the page and click on **Request certificate**.

-The system will instantly sign your csr and return your certificate.
+The system will instantly sign your CSR and return your certificate.
-You can either copy paste your certificate and store it in a file or you can click **Download certificate** to download the certificate.
+You can either copy and paste your certificate and store it in a file or you can click **Download certificate** to download the certificate.

 Rename the file from `certificate.crt` to `org.crt` and store the file next to your private key.